PaloAltoNetworks/pan.dev/openapi-specs/dspm/desc/intro.md

+### What is DSPM?
+Data security posture management (DSPM) is a set of practices and technologies used to assess, monitor, and reduce the risk related to data residing in cloud data stores – focusing on multi-cloud environments.
+DSPM is data-centric: it looks at the context and content of the data being protected, placing the focus on sensitive records such as PII or medical records.
+Thus, it enables the client to prioritize their data assets’ most critical configurations, risks, and usage by:
+* Fixing data misconfigurations to lower the overall risk of an attack
+* Tightening access permissions to reduce data exposure
+* Accelerating assessments of how data security posture is enforced, thus involving data owners in decisions directly related to data access

+### What is Prisma Cloud DSPM?
+Prisma Cloud DSPM is an agentless, multi-cloud, data security platform that discovers, classifies, protects, and governs sensitive data.
+As more and more organizations shift to manage their data assets in the cloud, this process requires implementation of better data monitoring capabilities.
+Prisma Cloud DSPM provides organizations with such capabilities, which ensure complete visibility and real-time control over potential security risks to their data.

-### Leveraging Prisma Cloud DSPM API for Enhanced Cybersecurity
+### Prisma Cloud DSPM APIs
-Optimizing the Prisma Cloud DSPM platform and user interface is essential to ensure each stakeholder has the right approach.
-Integrating APIs into Prisma Cloud DSPM is a strategic move that aligns with the dynamic nature of cybersecurity.
-This enhancement augments the platform capabilities and empowers organizations to build a more adaptive and responsive cybersecurity infrastructure.

-### Seamless Integration with Existing Systems
-Incorporating APIs into Prisma Cloud DSPM facilitates smooth connectivity with an existing organization's existing systems and applications.
-This simplifies the implementation process, ensuring Prisma Cloud DSPM seamlessly integrates into the organization's cybersecurity framework without causing disruptions.

-### Automated Threat Detection and Response
-The Prisma Cloud DSPM API enables integration with other security tools, automating threat detection and response while providing valuable data context for a comprehensive understanding of potential security incidents.

-### Flexibility and Scalability
-The API implementation enables organizations to customize Prisma Cloud DSPM to their specific needs.
-The DSPM API empowers organizations to adapt Prisma Cloud DSPM to their unique cybersecurity requirements from tailoring threat alerts, and configuring security policies, to integration with specialized tools.
-Moreover, it ensures scalability as organizations grow, allowing Prisma Cloud DSPM to evolve with the expanding digital landscape.
+The Prisma Cloud DSPM API enables organizations to customize and automate DSPM workflows for their specific needs.
+The DSPM API empowers organizations to adapt and scale Prisma Cloud DSPM to their unique cybersecurity requirements from handling threat alerts and configuring security policies, to integration with specialized tools.

-### Insightful Data Analysis
-The DSPM APIs allow organizations to extract and analyze data through the Prisma Cloud DSPM Security, offering valuable insights into their cybersecurity posture.
-This data supports trend analysis, risk assessment, and continuous improvement of security strategies.
-By leveraging these APIs, organizations can make data-driven decisions to enhance their overall cybersecurity resilience.

 For more details on DSPM overall architecture and threat management details, refer to [DSPM Documentation](https://docs.prismacloud.io/en/enterprise-edition/content-collections/data-security-posture-management/data-security-posture-management).